CNA-Tech/PKS-Ninja/LabGuides/PKSUpgrade-PU7942/readme.md

 For this lab, you will need access to the ControlCenter desktop, a working PKS deployment at release version current-1, or lower, and a PKS deployed kubernetes cluster.

-You will need an account on PivNet to download udpate tile and stemcells.
-If you do not have a PivNet account, follow the directions to create one here: https://account.run.pivotal.io/z/uaa/sign-up
+You will need an account on Pivnet to download udpate tile and stemcells.
+If you do not have a Pivnet account, follow the directions to create one here: https://account.run.pivotal.io/z/uaa/sign-up

-_NOTE: Versions of PKS referred to in this lab guide may differ form the version you use to upgrade.
-For a protocred lab, your lab proctor will instruct you on the versions to use.
-For a non-proctored lab, you will need to determine the next viable upgrade version and adjust._
+_NOTE: Versions of PKS referred to in this lab guide may differ from the version you use to upgrade.
+For an instructor led lab, your lab guide will instruct you on the versions to use.
+For a seld-led lab, you will need to determine the next viable upgrade version and adjust._

 ## Step 1: Review Current Versions Detail